SisroCodeke/Iranian-Plate-OCR-guideline/Docs/1_Environment_Setup.md

 ## Prerequisites

 Before you begin, ensure you have **Anaconda** or **Miniconda** installed on your system.
-If you don't, you will need to download and install one of them from  [anaconda](https://www.anaconda.com/download). we use conda since it will simplify CUDA related processess and reduce the chance of dependency problems
+If you don't, you will need to download and install one of them from  [anaconda](https://www.anaconda.com/download).
+We will use conda since it will simplify CUDA related processess and reduce the chance of dependency problems

 ## Setting up a Conda Environment